yokifinance/yoki-dca-protocol-ic/README.md

 ## Description

-With this projcet you can create an executable DCA financial strategy
+With this project you can create an executable DCA financial strategy

 ### Local development